SlyCyberLab/Secure-Homelab-Setup-with-Tailscale-and-Custom-Domains/README.md

 ## Overview

-This project transforms basic IP-based service access into a professional homelab with custom domains and enterprise-grade security.
-Services are accessible through clean URLs like `https://portainer.docker-host.example.com` exclusively to authorized devices on your private network.
+Tired of typing IP addresses and port numbers just to access your homelab services?

-The setup eliminates the need for traditional port forwarding while providing automatic SSL certificate management and seamless DNS resolution through Tailscale's zero-trust architecture.
+This project turns that clunky experience into a clean, professional setup using custom domains, automatic HTTPS, and secure access, without needing port forwarding.
+Services are available at easy-to-remember URLs like (https://portainer.homelab.example.com), accessible only to authorized devices on your private network via Tailscale’s zero-trust architecture.

 **Technology Stack:**
 - Tailscale (Zero-trust VPN)